akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/groupedWeighted.md

 Chunk up this stream into groups of elements that have a cumulative weight greater than or equal to the `minWeight`, with the last group possibly smaller than requested `minWeight` due to end-of-stream.

+See also:

+* @ref[grouped](grouped.md) for a variant that groups based on number of elements
+* @ref[groupedWithin](groupedWithin.md) for a variant that groups based on number of elements and a time window
+* @ref[groupedWeightedWithin](groupedWeightedWithin.md) for a variant that groups based on element weight and a time window

 ## Examples

 The below example demonstrates how `groupedWeighted` groups the accumulated elements into @scala[`Seq`] @java[`List`]